-Putting measures and processes in place to uncover roadblocks is essential to a successful manager/employee relationship.
-Regular 1:1 meetings that include an open feedback dialogue is a great way to conduct temperature checks.
+Putting processes in place to uncover roadblocks is essential to a successful manager/employee relationship.
+Regular Sync-Up meetings that include an open feedback dialogue is a great way to conduct temperature checks.
 But perhaps a team member doesn’t feel comfortable voicing an issue.
 Some managers practice “brutal facts” to solicit anonymous feedback, and share and resolve concerns with the team.

 Think about your team as a whole and its individuals.
 Consider what practices would be best received amongst the group and implement them to help identify roadblocks in good time.

 From here, candid feedback and transparency are essential.
-Resolution conversations can be difficult, especially if it calls for critical feedback from the manager to their employee.
-Though challenging, employees who receive negative feedback are over 20 times more likely to be engaged than those receiving no feedback at all.
+Resolution conversations can be difficult, especially if it calls for critical feedback from a manager to a team member.
+Though challenging, people who receive constructive feedback are over 20 times more likely to be engaged than those receiving no feedback at all.